 During the 1996 Summer Olympics, a security guard named Richard Jewell discovered a bomb in Atlanta’s Centennial Olympic Park on July 27, 1996.
 Thanks to Jewell’s quick thinking, he was able to evacuate dozens of people just before the bomb exploded, saving untold lives.

 But just a few days later, media reports surfaced that the FBI had made Jewell the prime suspect in the bombing.
-And the hero quickly became a villain in the public eye.
+The hero quickly became a villain in the public eye.
 Media outlets across the country — from the Atlanta Journal-Constitution to CNN — painted Richard Jewell as a wannabe cop who was so desperate to play the hero that he was willing to kill people for it.

 For an agonizing 88 days, everyone seemed to agree that Richard Jewell was guilty — even though he had never even been officially charged with the crime.
 In reality, the FBI soon stopped investigating Jewell when they realized that he wasn’t the man they were looking for.
 And years later in 2005, another man named Eric Rudolph pleaded guilty to planting the bomb.

-But it was all too late for Jewell, whose reputation was irrevocably tarnished.
+But it was all too late for Richard Jewell, whose reputation was irrevocably tarnished.
 The infamous case was later explored in the 2019 movie Richard Jewell.
 Directed by Clint Eastwood, this film was meant to be a reminder of how rushing to judgment can ruin the life of an innocent person.
 But the real story of what happened to Richard Jewell is even more tragic.

 Who Was Richard Jewell?

 Before he emerged into the public consciousness, Richard Jewell led a fairly mundane life.
 He was born Richard White on December 17, 1962, in Danville, Virginia, and was raised in a strict Baptist home by his mother, Bobi.

 When he was four years old, his mother left his philandering father and soon married John Jewell, who adopted Richard as his own son.